Pudukavithai: Production

 Pudukavithai was a remake of Kannada film Naa Ninna Mareyalare.
 While scouting locations to shoot the song "Vellai Pura Ondru" in scenic places like Coutralam and Munnar, Muthuraman witnessed a blanket of fog on the water at 4:30 in the morning, and that is where he immediately shot the song.
+A scene where Rajinikanth chases the train was shot at a route between Kanchipuram and Arakonam.

 Soundtrack

 Music was composed by Ilaiyaraaja.
-The song "Vellai Pura Onru" is set in Kalyani raga, "Vaarey Vaa" in Pahadi and "Vaa Vaa Vasanthamey" is set in Mohanam.
+The song "Vellai Pura Onru" is set in Kalyani raga.